ozakary/data-RuP/local-order_metrics/README.md

 python3 code_trimer_angle_order_compute_v2.py
 ```

-Computes the trimer angle order parameter — characterizing the angular arrangement of Ru trimers — from the MLMD trajectories for all temperatures.
+Computes the trimer angle order parameter from the MLMD trajectories for all temperatures.

 ### Step 2 — Plot